 Chick-fil-A Chick-fil-hAte Appreciation Day.”
-Two lines of cars snaked into the drive through ordering stations, backing up traffic onto Sunset Boulevard.
+Two lines of cars snaked into the drive through ordering stations, backing up traffic onto Sunset Boulevard, and the parking lot was full.
 I wish I had been able to take a snapshot of the woman in a nose job bandage eating a frozen dessert cone as she drove out.
 Very L.A.

 The parking lot was full, and there were more people in line and on the patio than I had seen cumulatively in all the years I had driven by the deep-fried food scented corner.
 Groups holding a rainbow flag and pro-LGBTQ signs stood on the corner with two (female) LAPD officers who were very nice.
 The protestors were out-numbered by the gluttons easily 1:10.

 I had listened to rush Limbaugh this morning and he was reading reports that Chick-fil-hAtes all over the country were full of customers.
 But in LA?
 Yes, people do eat fast food here, and this is one of two Chick-fil-hAtes in the area; the only other one in Los Angeles proper is near USC.